Early Fluconazole Treatment for Coccidiodomycosis Pneumonia

 Fresno, California, 93701, United States

-- Kaiser Permanente Chester Avenue Medical Offices - Pulmonology not yet accepting patients
+- Kaiser Permanente Chester Avenue Medical Offices - Pulmonology accepting new patients

 Bakersfield, California, 93301, United States